Defining NLME models in Pumas

 @random: Random effects

-A key strength of the NLME approach for pharmacometrics is its ability to handle random effects for subject variability and other factors.
 We just saw that @param was used to specify fixed effects.
 The appropriate block for specifying random effects is simply called @random.
 In a PumasModel, the parameters specified in this block can be scalars or vectors just as fixed parameters, but they are always defined by the distribution they are assumed to follow.

 Similarly to parameters with priors illustrated above, random effect parameters of a PumasModel are defined by a ~ (read: distributed as) expression.
 These are used inside a @random block as follows: